NervJS/taro/packages/stylelint-config-taro-rn/README.md

 ## Custom settings

-The config enables by default warnings for at-rules, units, CSS selectors that are not compatible with React Native CSS modules.
+The config enables by default warnings for at-rules, units, CSS selectors that are not compatible with React Native .

 If you want to turn off the warnings, you can use the following config: